OpenEvalProject/evals/manuscripts/elife-103714/v1/manuscript.md

 Collectively, these data indicate that β-alanine promotes in vivo virulence of Salmonella partially by increasing the expression of zinc transporter genes.

-## β-alanine promotes Salmonella replication within macrophages partially by increasing the expression of zinc transporter genes
+### β-alanine promotes Salmonella replication within macrophages partially by increasing the expression of zinc transporter genes

 To determine whether β-alanine influences Salmonella intracellular replication by acting on zinc transporters, the zinc content in RAW 264.7 macrophages infected with WT and ΔpanD was also examined.
 We observed that the zinc concentration in ΔpanD-infected RAW 264.7 cells increased by 1.8-fold compared to WT-infected cells (p<0.0001; Figure 6A), further indicating the panD gene and β-alanine are crucial for Salmonella to absorb zinc from macrophages.

 ![Figure 6.](https://cdn.elifesciences.org/articles/103714/elife-103714-fig6-v1.jpg)

-**Figure 6.:** Salmonella replication within macrophages partially by increasing the expression of zinc transporter genes.(A) The zinc levels in RAW264.7 cells after infection with Salmonella wild-type (WT) or ΔpanD for 8 hr.
+**Figure 6.:** (A) The zinc levels in RAW264.7 cells after infection with Salmonella wild-type (WT) or ΔpanD for 8 hr.
 (B) Replication of Salmonella WT, ΔpanD, ΔznuA, and ΔpanDΔznuA in RAW264.7 cells.
 (C) Replication of Salmonella WT and ΔpanD in RAW264.7 cells in the presence or absence of 100 μM ZnSO4.
 (D) Replication of Salmonella WT and ΔznuA in RAW264.7 cells in the presence or absence of 1 mM β-alanine.
 The data are presented as the mean ± SD, n=3 independent experiments (A–D).
 Statistical significance was assessed using a two-sided Student’s t-test (A), one-way ANOVA (B-D). ns, not Significant.
 (E) Schematic model of β-alanine-mediated Salmonella replication inside macrophages.
-In macrophages, Salmonella acquires β-alanine both via the uptake of β-alanine from host macrophages and the de novo synthesis of β-alanine. β-alanine promotes the expression of zinc transporter genes ZnuABC, which facilitate the uptake of zinc by intracellular Salmonella, therefore, promote Salmonella replication in macrophages and subsequent systemic infection.Figure 6—source data 1.Figure 6.
+In macrophages, Salmonella acquires β-alanine both via the uptake of β-alanine from host macrophages and the de novo synthesis of β-alanine. β-alanine promotes the expression of zinc transporter genes ZnuABC, which facilitate the uptake of zinc by intracellular Salmonella, therefore, promote Salmonella replication in macrophages and subsequent systemic infection.

 We then analyzed the ability of ΔznuA and ΔpanDΔznuA to replicate in RAW264.7 macrophages via gentamicin protection assays.
 The results showed that the replication of ΔpanDΔznuA in RAW264.7 cells was significantly reduced compared with that of the single mutant ΔznuA (Figure 6B), implying that the contribution of panD to the intracellular replication of Salmonella is partially dependent on znuA.
 The addition of 100 μM zinc to RPMI medium increased the replication of ΔpanD in RAW264.7 cells (Figure 6C), while the addition of 1 mM β-alanine to RPMI medium did not increase the replication of ΔznuA (Figure 6D), suggesting that the impaired replication due to the decrease in β-alanine can be relieved by zinc supplementation.